elterrien/rabbitmq_api_client/README.md

-# Http client to manage Rabbitmq admin api
+# Python library to interact with the RabbitMQ Admin API.

 ## Description